 Footpath between Batheaston and Box

-Reported in the Overhanging Vegetation category anonymously at 08:46, Tuesday 10 September 2019
+Reported in the Vegetation overhanging a road or pavement from private land or property category anonymously at 08:46, Tue 10 September 2019

 Sent to Bath and North East Somerset Council 4 minutes later.
 Council ref: 1762190.